day8/re-frame/README.md

     **will completely change everything**?
 If so, what does that look like in a language that naturally embodies those paradigms?

-> The future is already here - it's just not very evenly distributed.

 ## re-frame